 Reviewer #1: This is an interesting observational study of a rare category of patients.
 The findings give insight into the effects of prolonged GH-exposure in humans and have implications beyond acromegaly.
 However, the design raises serious concerns which should be addressed further.
 The use of non-functioning pituitary adenoma patients as control group is problematic.
 This could, at least partly, be addressed by a more thorough description of the subjects.
 What medications did the patients use?
 Where any of these treatments paused during examinations, and if so for how long?
 Many drugs like beta adrenergic receptor blockers, insulin and oral antidiabetic drugs can influence the gene-expression profile in adipose tissue and this should be addressed and discussed.
 Similarly all co-morbidities of the patients should be presented and discussed.

 We have full information of patient co-morbidies and medications.
 As mentioned, one of the Acromegly patients was treated (with an insufficient clinical response) with a somatostatin analog .
 The rest were untreated.
 One patient in each group was treated with Metformin.
 Two of the non-functioning adenoma patients were treated with beta blockers.
-Non of the patients was treated with insulin.
+None of the patients was treated with insulin.

 The use of 3T3-F442A exposed to GH for 48 hours as a comparator to acromegaly is oversimplified (page 8 lines 183-193) and it conflicts with the premises for the study where both direct and indirect effects of GH are investigated.
 The number of genes regulated does not match (418 vs. 560 genes lines 187-188).
 The paragraph should either be revised or omitted from the manuscript.

+We agree this this experiment is a poor mimic for our study, and as requested it has been removed from the revised manuscript

 The lipolytic enzyme ATGL is regulated by expression of several co-factors (CIDEA, CIDEC and G0S2) (PMID: 24577718).
 Where mRNA for any of these co-factors altered in acromegaly?

 CIDEA and CIDEC expression was not different between the groups.
 G0S2 trended toward being induced (1.4 fold, p=0.03 q=0.2).
+These data are now included in the revised manuscript.